 A significant portion of the operations of the Company are conducted in Brazil and Chile and are dependent upon the performance of the local economy.
-As a result, general economic conditions in Brazil and Chile may have a material adverse impact on the Company business, financial position and results of operations.
+As a result, general economic conditions in Brazil and Chile may have a material adverse impact on the Company's business, financial position and results of operations.

-Government action in response to exchange rate movement, monetary policies, inflation control, energy shortages and economic instability, among other matters, may have important effects on the Company's operations.
-Uncertainty over whether governments will implement changes in policy or regulation affecting these or other factors in the future may contribute to economic uncertainty in Brazil and Chile and to heightened volatility in the market value of securities issued by companies operating in these jurisdictions.
+Government action following administration change, or in response to exchange rate movement, monetary policies, inflation control, energy shortages and economic instability, among other matters, may have important effects on the Company's operations.
+Uncertainty over whether governments will implement changes in policy or regulation affecting these or other factors in the future may contribute to economic uncertainty in Brazil and Chile.